 Faculty Advisory Committee: The Faculty AdCom meets on a semiannual basis with the SNF and Faculty Directors to decide on the broader technology needs and strategic direction of the lab.

 Respectful Workplace & Code of Conduct.
 The Stanford Nanofabrication Facility is committed to providing an environment that is conducive to high-quality research, learning and productivity, based on mutual respect for every individual and the diversity in our community and beyond.
 We strive for the highest level of interpersonal and professional conduct.
 As such, we must exercise courtesy, civility, mutual trust and respectful communication.
 All of us in this community must act with awareness of how our individual behaviors shape our community as a whole.
-Specific responsibilities are outlined in our Code of Conduct.

 Video Monitoring.
 Video cameras are installed throughout the labs and in the receiving/stockroom areas of the building.
 These cameras serve multiple purposes: they enhance safety, they provide security for protected/hazardous areas of the building, and they may be used for remote training purposes.
 Video is recorded, but is not viewable or accessible by the public.
 SNF’s policies are governed by the University's policies on video monitoring.